onrunning/fullstack-eng-challenge/README.md

 ## The API

 The fakerapi.it API is used for this challenge.
-It provides fake/randomized company data that can be used to simulate our retailers.
+It provides fake/randomized company data that can be used to simulate our dealers.
 To access the data use the following endpoint:

 https://fakerapi.it/api/v1/companies?_seed=1&_quantity=200

 A company resource has many fields, but we're only interested in the following ones:

-- `name` -> name of the retailer
+- `name` -> name of the dealer
 - `phone` -> phone number
 - `addresses[0].street` -> the first address record should be used as address data
 - `addresses[0].city`